RAKWireless/WisBlock/PlatformIO/RAK11200/Installation of RAK11200 Board Support in PlatformIO.md

 ### Add WisBlock Core RAK11200 to the platform

+Download the folder WisCore_RAK11200_board and the file wiscore_rak_11200.json from this repository

 Copy the file **`wiscore_rak11200.json`** to the boards folder of the espressif32 platform folder.

 The path should be similar to: